High School Lessons

 Module 1: Intro to Personal Finance

-Many High School students don’t spend their time worrying about finances, but they are at the age where financial decision making is starting to impact their lives.
-This lesson will act as a pre-assessment, giving the instructor an idea of each students comfort and knowledge of financial literacy.
-It also includes a post-assessment and long-term and short-term goals.
+Many high school students don’t spend their time worrying about finances, but they are at the age where financial decision making is starting to impact their lives.
+This lesson will help students understand why personal finance is important, and gives the instructor an idea of each student’s comfort and knowledge of financial literacy.
+Lesson includes a pre- and post-assessment.

 Module 2: Career Planning